 3) Let them talk to your unborn child

 I would ask him to talk to the baby.
 Let him ask questions.

 4) Keep telling them that they will become Big brother/Sister of the baby.
 With that, they will have to change the baby’s diapers, apply cream, make them sleep, etc.

-1)Keep your hands clean: Monsoon Care For Children and Moms
+1)Keep your hands clean: Monsoon Care Tips For Children and New Moms

-2)Eat seasonal and fresh fruits and vegetables: Monsoon Care For Children and New and Expected Moms
+2)Eat seasonal and fresh fruits and vegetables: Monsoon Care Tips For Children and New and Expected Moms

 Have fresh fruits like Jamun, mangoes, litchi, pears, plums, and freshly prepared vegetables.
 Vegetables like bitter gourd and bitter herbs like neem, turmeric powder, and methi seeds help in preventing infections.